0x55ff/learn_cs_by_rust/README.md

-# learn_computer_in_rust
+# learn cs by rust
-just some computer knowlege learned from rust
+just some computer knowlege got from learning rust